datastax/ruby-driver/features/address_resolution/README.md

 Therefore, Ruby driver comes with an EC2 address resolution strategy.
 This strategy relies on some properties of AWS DNS to work.
-When activated, this strategy performs a reverse DNS lookup of a given ip address, remember that theses addresses are usually public (e.g. 23.21.218.233) and gets and EC2 hostname (e.g. ec2-23-21-218-233.compute-1.amazonaws.com).
-It then uses this hostname to resolve and ip address.
-It will resolve to a private ip if looked up inside the same datacenter and to public ip otherwise.
+When activated, this strategy performs a reverse DNS lookup of a given ip address, remember that these addresses are usually public (e.g. 23.21.218.233) and gets and EC2 hostname (e.g. ec2-23-21-218-233.compute-1.amazonaws.com).
+It then uses this hostname to resolve an ip address.
+This hostname will resolve to a private ip if looked up inside the same datacenter and to public ip otherwise.

 To enable EC2 Multi Region address resolution policy, use the following: